top of page

 There are eighteen lessons in the DVDs series.

 The "Why would you leave me?"
-Game" is one of the key lessons featured in "The Click That Teaches: Riding with the Clicker."
-Essentially this lesson teaches teaches your horse loose leash leading.
+Game" is one of the key lessons featured in "The Click That Teaches: Riding with the Clicker".
+Essentially this lesson teaches your horse loose leash leading.
 It begins by teaching your horse to walk with you on a slack lead - no pulling, forging ahead, or lagging behind.
+It is part of the pre-riding safety check list every horse should be able to pass before you consider getting on.

 Perfected the lesson takes you straight to lateral work and beautiful liberty training.
 When I was first learning about lateral work, some twenty plus years ago, the teaching was not exactly fun for the horses (or the handlers).
 But I was willing to ask my horse to go through those tough lessons because I was convinced that lateral work was good for him.
 It would help him to move better and to remain sounder longer.

 This DVD was first produced in 2006